Anxiety? Chews Your Way to Calm with Bully Sticks

 Creating a calm and secure environment is vital for reducing your dog’s anxiety and stress levels.
 Here are some practical tips to help your dog feel more relaxed:

-• Use Calming Aids: Pheromone diffusers, calming music, or white noise machines can create a soothing atmosphere for your dog.
+Use Calming Aids: Pheromone diffusers, calming music, white noise machines, or gentle background noise can create a soothing atmosphere for your dog.
+Lick mats with peanut butter or yogurt can also encourage calming, repetitive licking.

 By creating a calm environment and being attentive to the signs of anxiety, you can help your dog feel more secure and reduce the risk of developing anxiety disorders.